AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 **[Overall: Good job!
 Your writing is always superb.
 I would say that you need to improve on using your figures effectively throughout your report.
 It's hard to follow your report through when I have to jump around to find the correct figure you are referring to.
 Be consistent in linking (or not linking) sections of your report.
 Try to go back and add comments to your Python code.]**

 ## Abstract
 Excess dissolved air in a treatment plant’s influent water decreases the functionality of the plant's components.
-The Dissolved Gas subteam aims to design a gravity-powered apparatus to extract excess gas from influent water prior to entry into a plant.
+The Dissolved Gas subteam continued research to design a gravity-powered apparatus to extract excess gas from influent water prior to entry into a plant.
 The Fall 2018 subteam fabricated a small-scale prototype incorporating a fluidized bed reactor.
-The Spring 2019 subteam began to experimentally evaluate the prototype: given qualitative success, the subteam planned to test the prototype's effectiveness by measuring change in dissolved oxygen concentration across the apparatus.
-The Spring 2019 subteam planned to iterate improvements to work toward a prototype for application in an AguaClara plant.
+The Spring 2019 subteam began to experimentally evaluate the prototype: given qualitative success, the subteam tested the prototype's effectiveness by measuring change in dissolved oxygen concentration across the apparatus.
+In future semesters, the subteam will continue to troubleshoot currently malfunctional aspects of the prototype, and to iterate improvements to work toward a prototype for application in an AguaClara plant.

 **[Please use past tense to refer to current semester and prior semester work.]**

-## Table of Contents
+## Table of Contents [Emily please update this]

 - [Introduction](#Introduction)
 - [Literature Review](#Literature-Review)